sindhu-n-r/sindhu-n-r/README.md

 ### Hi there 👋 I'm Sindhu N R

-- 🔭 I’m currently working on web based projects
+- 🔭 I’m currently working on Web based Projects
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on informative and innovative projects
 - 📫 How to reach me: sindhu.umaramesh04@gmail.com